MisaelMvM/Angular-Material-Sample/README.md

 ## Instructions

 - Clone this repository to your machine.
-- Inside of your new folder (cd Angular-Material-Sample) run npm install.
+- Inside of your new folder (cd angular_material_sample) run npm install.
 - Open the index.html file in your browser.

 I built this website trying to replic the Lemonade's website but applying Angular Material to my code. ( https://www.lemonade.com/start/1?f=1 )